 Fall Steelhead Fishing In Ontario

-Fall Steelhead – On many Ontario rivers, the peak steelhead runs often occur after large rains starting in October and can continue with each rain until the river freezes or just gets too cold which will often slow or halt their migration.
+On many Ontario rivers, the peak steelhead runs often occur after large rains starting in October and small to large runs can continue with each rain until the river freezes or just gets too cold.
+Freezing cold water will often slow or halt their migration.

-Increased water flows from the rain in the fall are often the main factor for the fish to enter and move up the river since the increased water allows them to move up the river easier and safer.
+Increased water flows from the rain in the fall are often the main factor for the steelhead to enter and move up the river since the increased water allows them to move up the river easier and safer.

 Although steelhead will start running up rivers as early as even late August on some rivers, about 95% of steelhead won’t actually spawn until late winter or early spring which in Ontario means late March and April.

 So why do they run in September, October, and November if they don’t actually spawn until the spring?

 As a guide, I get that question a lot.
 Some call this fall migration a false run and although there are many theories as to why they run the rivers in the fall, nobody is really 100% sure why they run in the fall.

 Some say it’s because they follow the salmon up to feed on the highly nutritious salmon eggs.